-RPR search begins and ends with the search bar, which greets you front and center when you log in to the homepage.
+RPR search begins and ends with the search bar, which greets you front and center when you log in to RPR.
 In fact, the ability to search for properties in RPR is the foundation of its functionality.
 (If you’re looking to conduct a search about neighborhoods, schools, or recent market activity, click on the Research tab and drop down.)

 Consider “search” to be the launching point for just about every move you make in RPR.
 Whether it’s by an exact address, listing ID, neighborhood name, ZIP code or other areas, RPR search is intuitive, flexible and powerful—while offering multiple ways to view your results and save them.

 For this article, we’re going to focus on executing a residential property search to help get you familiar with how the platform works.
 However, you should be aware that REALTORS® can search for residential and commercial properties from one area.
 All you have to do is toggle to “Commercial”, and you can search commercial properties with ease.
 This streamlined search experience puts any type of property right at your fingertips, giving you instant access to the facts and history of almost every property in the U.S.